AlaskaDHSS/RFP-ARIES-AutomatedRenewals/Attachment 11 IT Reference A - DHSS IT Requirements Agile Acquisition.md

 applications and systems that create, read, or update client, consumer or other person demographic data in DHSS systems.

-We are supplying you with the Person Services WSDL, which describes the web-services interface for accessing the DHSS MCI.
-Solutions that create, read, or update client, consumer, or other person demographic data must integrate with the MCI to ensure their demographic records are registered in the MCI and appropriately merged with matching client records in the index.
-Such solutions must also provide updates to the MCI that handle record duplication, deactivation.
-See IT Reference E---Person Services WSDL for the web service description.

 #### 3.5.2.1 Requirement -- Master Client Index (MCI) Integration

 > The Offeror must integrate their proposed solution with the DHSS